freepart2022/FreePart-22/README.md

 Details are shown in [`Application List`](Application).

 ## **Syscalls Per API**
+In section 4.4.1 (Restricting System Calls), we mention that each API does not need access to all System calls.
-We show detailed syscalls for example APIs for Opencv in [`Syscalls Per API`](Syscalls%20Per%20API).
+We show detailed syscalls for example APIs of Opencv in [`Syscalls Per API`](Syscalls%20Per%20API).

 ## **Impact of Vulnerability**
 We evluated the CVEs of popular data processing frameworks including and found that TensorFlow (172 CVEs), Pillow (44 CVEs), OpenCV (22 CVEs), and NumPy (3 CVEs) had a total of 241 CVEs.